renderpci/dedalo/docs/config/config.md

 DEDALO_SESSION_HANDLER `string`

 This parameter defines the method used to manage php session for the installation.
-It could be configured as files, memcached, user or postgresql by default this parameter is defined as `files`, it means that php will use a file stored in the server to save the users sessions.
+It could be configured as files, memcached, user or postgresql.
+By default this parameter is defined as `files`, it means that PHP will use a file stored in the server to save the users sessions.

 If you are using memcached, you can activate it to save the sessions in RAM.